Bookbinding

 - press and leave to dry

-- At this stage it may be warped due to the cover cloth and the glue pulling it that way.
-Gluing the endpapers makes them pull the cover back straight
+- At this stage the cover may be warped due to the cover cloth and the glue pulling it that way.
+Gluing the endpapers inside the covers makes them pull the covers back straight

-- before gluing the case to the end papers, painters’ tape the case fore edges for alignment guide
+- before gluing the case to the end papers, painters’ tape the case’s fore-edges as an alignment guide

-- then glue one of the end papers, align with the tape, and glue to the case, then the other side
+- cover one of the end papers with glue, glue the overhang from the mull over the endpaper, align the endpaper with the tape, and glue to the case

 - press the book and leave to dry